 Clear structures can come in the form of:

 Over-communicating is paramount to making sure that your employees understand and achieve the desired outcomes, as it can be easy to get lost in a sea of tasks.
+This is specially true for asynchronous work.
 Some of the tips for more effective remote communication are:

 It’s important to have well-documented processes in place for your remote workers so that you can ensure everyone is following the same guidelines, and there is a clear guiding point for employees starting a new task.
 This is where "living" documents (those that you update regularly with the latest information) come into play, so that every documented procedure is constantly updated based on the evolving needs of your business.
 Make sure your employees know where to find these documents, and allow them to contribute impactful ideas to improve the process.